 All the navigation electronics were upgraded to B&G in 2015, and has since seen continuous upgrades to the latest versions.
 In addition to standard gear, we have an AIS, radar and forward looking sonar.
 The latter two are of particular use in low visibility and/or poorly chartered waters.
 In our opinion the AIS is mandatory for cruising in Norwegian waters and beyond.
 We use OpenCPN as a back-up chart system on laptops, and finally Navionics on Ipad and paper charts should we run out of power.

 When outside range of normal means of communications we use the Iridium phone in combination with the brilliant UUPlus software to download weather files and ice charts.

 S.V.
-Barba is not really built for winter time usage, but we still manage to keep the temperature above 20 degrees Celsius in when the temperature drops to -20* Celsius below.
+Barba is not really built for winter time usage, but we still manage to keep the temperature above 20°C inside, even when the temperature drops to -20°C on the outside.

 Our main system for heating is a 4000-watt Webasto diesel heater, with outlets in all cabins.
 This has worked flawlessly for 4 years.
 Given its importance we also carry spares and a separate unit in backup.
 We try to run it at maximum power, to avoid build-up of soot in the carburetor.
 We would not recommend a 5000-watt unit, as it would be running at a sub optimum level.